googleads/googleads-python-lib/README.md

 environments such as App Engine.

-You can pass an implementation of `suds.cache.Cache` or `zeep.cache.Base` to the `AdWordsClient` or `DfpClient` initializer to modify the default caching behavior.
+You can pass an implementation of `suds.cache.Cache` or `zeep.cache.Base` to the `AdWordsClient` or `AdManagerClient` initializer to modify the default caching behavior.

 For example, configuring a different location and duration of the cache file with zeep
 ```python